-We’ve selected our recommended must-haves below, click the plus symbol to learn more about the items.
+We’ve selected our recommended must-haves below in our essential puppy checklist, click the plus symbol to learn more about the items.

 A good breeder will provide a scented blanket for you to bring home.
 This has been with the litter and mum for a few weeks and should help settle your new pup once they arrive at their forever home.